HanetakaChou/hanetakachou.github.io/src/Mathematics/Analysis/1_Real_Analysis.md

 The completeness involves metric and is undefined in the topology space
 Since homeomorphic is defined in the topology space, we can't infer the completeness by the homeomorphic

+### Compactness 紧性

+To reduce the infinite to the finite

+Defined in Topology space: Compact 紧的                 //(finite or infinite)open cover has finite subcover
+Defined in Metric space: Sequentially Compact 列紧的    //(infinite) sequence has convergent subsequence

+Evidently, empty set and finite sets are trivial sequentially compact

+ProofWiki / Compact Subspace of Metric Space is Sequentially Compact in Itself
+ProofWiki / Sequentially Compact Metric Space is Compact

+ProofWiki / Metric Space is Hausdorff
+ProofWiki / Compact Subspace of Hausdorff Space is Closed
+ProofWiki / Compact Subspace of Metric Space is Bounded

+Heine-Borel Theorem 海涅-博雷尔定理/有限覆盖定理
+For metric space, compact $\displaystyle \Leftrightarrow$ complete $\displaystyle \land$ totally bounded
+ProofWiki / Heine-Borel Theorem/Metric Space

 ## Reference
 \[Pugh 2015\] Charles Pugh.
 "Real Mathematical Analysis, Second Edition."
 Springer 2015.
 \[Tu 2011\] Loring Tu.
 "An Introduction to Manifolds, Second Edition."
 Springer 2011.